GabrielCRO23/Slava/README.md

 -On mobile, not sure why but the splatter effect makes only one "bubble" instead of multiple.

--The sprites are much faster on faster computers (it might have something to do with monitor hertz rate)
+-The sprites are much faster on faster computers (it might have something to do with monitor frame rate)

 Splatter effect is mutated from this [JSfiddle](https://jsfiddle.net/decx/Ca9Y7/)